knicklabs/tracelabs/README.md

 12. From the `Show View` modal window, select `TraceLabs Aggregate SysCall Stats`, `TraceLabs Performance Counters`, `TraceLabs Performance Counters Chart`, and `TraceLabs SysCall Stats`.

 After following all those steps, you should be able to see all of the views under development in the Trace Labs project.

+## Collecting Traces

+To collect traces compatible with this plug-in, you will need to run a program such as LTTng or Perf on a compatible Linux operating system.
+You will need to collect syscall events with fields for process id, thread id, and one or more performance counters.
+The resulting trace must be in Common Trace Format (CTF).

+Here's an example script for using LTTng to trace syscall events on the Linux kernel while executing a `wget` command with all of the context required by this plug-in:

+1. Run `lttng create` to create a new tracing session.
+2. Run `lttng enable-event -k --syscall` to create a tracing rule that will capture all Linux kernel syscall events.
+3. Run `lttng add-context --kernel --type=pid --type=tid` to add context fields to each event for the process id (pid) and thread id (tid).
+4. Run `lttng add-context --kernel --type=perf:cpu:cpu-cycles --type=perf:cpu:cycles --type=perf:cpu:branch-instructions --type=perf:cpu:branch-misses` to add context fields to each event for performance counters.
+5. Run `lttng start` to start tracing.
+6. Execute a program and trace syscalls on the Linux kernel, i.e. `wget https://lttng.org`.
+7. Run `lttng destroy` to stop tracing, destroy the tracing session, and write the results to disk in Common Trace Format (CTF).

+Note: you can see all of the context that you can add to an event by running `lttng add-context --list`, this includes all performance counters.
+You cannot add context for more than four performance counters at a time.